flowerinthenight/oomkill-watch/README.md

 ## Deployment

-The provided [Dockerfile](./Dockerfile) is for reference only as it's not setup to access any cluster.
+The provided [Dockerfile](./Dockerfile) is for reference only as it's not configured to access any cluster.

 ```sh
 # Build: